ChileBob/Zatsuma/INSTALL.md

 	sudo ./Zatsuma/setup					(runs installation script)

-Having said that, here's how you would install it manually :-
+## The hard way - doing it manually

 Each type of component must run using a different user account to create layers between the outside world (webserver), the shop daemon (shopd) and the node daemons (shopd-zec, shopd-btc, shopd-btcln) which have access to nodes where your coins are stored.